dannytan/personal-website/README.md

 $ npm run generate
 ```

 For this project, I used Nuxt, a progressive framework based on Vue.js.
-For more information and detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For more information and detailed explanation on how things work, check out the [Nuxt.js docs](https://nuxtjs.org).

 Hosted on AWS using S3 (Simple Storage Service) and CloudFront (CDN).
 And Jenkins for automated deployments!